Skip to main content

 # Interactive proof creation

-yarn start deposits w proof-and-prove
+yarn start deposits w prove-and-activate

 # Prove specific validator index

-yarn start deposits w proof-and-prove -i 12345
+yarn start deposits w prove-and-activate -i 12345

-Prove and Deposit (Shortcut)
+Prove and Top Up (Shortcut)

-yarn start deposits w prove-and-deposit '<indexes>' '<deposits_json>'
+yarn start deposits w prove-and-top-up '<indexes>' '<amounts>'

 Arguments and Options: